-Goal To refer the main motion to another body for consideration.
+- Goal To refer the main motion to another body for consideration. - Rule Needs to be moved and seconded.
 Debatable as to advisability of referring, and as to instructions.
 Majority vote required.
 Amend, reconsider, close debate motions apply.

 TO CALL THE QUESTION